CARV-ICS-FORTH/frisbee/README.md

   name: redis-failover
 spec:

-  # Here we declare the Grafana dashboards that Frisbee will load.
-  importMonitors: [ "sysmon/container", "redismon/server", "ycsbmon/client" ]

-  # The ingress is used to make Grafana visualizations accessible outside the cluster.
-  ingress:
-    host: localhost
-    useAmbassador: true

   # Here we specify the workflow as a directed-acyclic graph (DAG) by specifying the dependencies of each action.
   actions:
     # Service creates an instance of a Redis Master